forem/forem/.github/ISSUE_TEMPLATE/-core-team-only---new-approved-feature.md

 ---
-name: "[Core Team Only]: New Approved Feature"
+name: '[Core Team Only]: New Approved Feature'
+about:
-about: This template is for Core Team only.
+  This template is for Core Team only.
 For feature requests, please use GitHub Discussions.
 title: ''
 labels: ''
 assignees: ''
 ---

 <!-- ⚠️⚠️⚠️ This issue template is for Core Team only to outline approved features.
 For new Feature Requests, please use GitHub Discussions: https://github.com/forem/forem/discussions -->

 ## Is this feature related to a problem?
 Please describe.

 <!-- Be sure to cover the Who / What / Why.
 IE: As a (role), I want (function) so that (value).-->